brink182/mfgua/README.md

 # Known issues
 - New chats do not show up on the classic chat page and vice versa
+- UI may change back after "Toggel UI" is used, because the other variant is still cached.
+Reload or use "Toggle UI" again.
 - The script's method for monitoring changes is not optimized.
 Performance might take a small hit.

 # Unknown issues